Livefull/Shrinkage-Prior-Comparison/README.md

-# Special Assignment - Convergence diagnosis and comparison of shrinkage priors
+# Convergence Diagnosis and Comparison of Shrinkage Priors
-Go to: file:///tmp/mozilla_tkaseva0/notebook.nb.html